 JANUARY: Batgirl Barbara Gordon decides to retire in BATGIRL SPECIAL #1.

-THE KILLING JOKE has been adapted as an R-rated animated film and will be released in July of 2016.
+THE KILLING JOKE has been adapted as an R-rated animated film and was released in July of 2016.

 MARCH: The story arc “Ten Nights of the Beast” begins in BATMAN #417 and the KGBeast makes his debut.